 If the livestock owner administers the medication him/herself, he/she must follow the instructions given by the veterinarian.
+Prescribed medicines must be taken as prescribed.
 The waiting periods set must be compiled.

 Serums, vaccines and antigens may only be administered by veterinarians.